People Think Sports Parents Are Crazy, This Is Why We Aren’t…

-Last weekend my daughter’s soccer team lost in the round of sixteen of their State Cup.
+My daughter’s soccer team lost in the round of sixteen of their State Cup.

-These are competitive girls with competitive parents who all wanted and expected another W. But at it’s very core, this moment reminded me of what it’s really all about.
+These are competitive girls with competitive parents who all wanted and expected another W. But at its very core, this moment reminded us of what it’s really all about.
 Friendship, respect, and a bond that you can only know and understand if you’ve been part of a competitive sports team.
 This small gesture from teammate to teammate reminded me why, despite all of the craziness, we allow and encourage our kids to compete at a high level.